-Although I was still fairly new to food writing, I knew most of the biggest stars: Alice Waters, Jeremiah Tower, Barbara Tropp, Nancy Oakes, Wolfgang Puck, Joachim Splichal… I had interviewed most of them over the phone, but I had not dined in their restaurants.
+Although I was still fairly new to food writing, I knew most of the biggest stars: Alice Waters, Jeremiah Tower, Barbara Tropp, Nancy Oakes, Wolfgang Puck, Joachim Splichal… I had interviewed many of them over the phone, but I had not dined in their restaurants.
 I excitedly made a list: Spago, Michael’s, Patina, Chez Panisse, Stars…

 “Hold on,” said the boss.
 “Go to some of those places for context if you want, but don’t dwell on those guys.
 I want you to go find out what the younger chefs are doing.”